WILLE-DAC/wip/V Imperium by-laws.md

 Registration
 </p>

-The enrolment in the DAO is an individual choice and requires the investment of a minimum sum in cryptocurrency and a passphrase given by one of V Imperium's members.
+The enrolment in the DAC is an individual choice and requires the investment of a minimum sum in cryptocurrency and a passphrase given by one of V Imperium's members.
 Raw biometric data is never to be kept in any database.

-I. Adherence to or withdrawal from the DAO is made exclusively through the on-line platform.
+I. Adherence to or withdrawal from the DAC is made exclusively through the on-line platform.
 Registries are published and managed in a decentralized database (blockchain).

 <p align="center">
 <b>( article 5-b )</b><br>